 - Are you determined to build an advisory-led practice?
 [More likely to form a sustainable model for future accountancy practices]

 NB: Whilst I support this direction of movement, I also accept that it’s not the only way to be successful over the next few years.

 Some people might see ‘modern’ accountants as those who are very active on social media.
 In reality I see very few accountants making a success of such activity.
 The main exceptions being those who use Linkedin strategically and those who are successfully reaching a specific demographic directly through facebook, instagram or pintrest.
 Other signs of being ‘modern’ (such as relying on a branded app) are rarely, of themselves, sufficient to ensure your practice will survive into the future.

-As I noted in last week’s blog post, it’s now at least ten years since some commentators were talking about the imminent demise of compliance-led services.
+As I have noted previously, it’s now over ten years since some commentators started talking about the imminent demise of compliance-led services.
 It was nonsense in 2009 and it’s nonsense now.

 None of the hundreds of accountants I have worked with or spoken with in recent months are losing more than the odd client or two.
 None of them anticipate that many of their CURRENT clients will want any less help in the future than they do at the moment.
 As a result these accountants are continuing to promote their compliance services and anticipate doing so for many years in the future.

-In many other respects however these ‘traditional’ accountants are quite modern and are embracing new technology, new systems and new ‘modern’ ways of operating.
+In many other respects however many of these ‘traditional’ accountants are quite modern and are embracing new technology, new systems and new ‘modern’ ways of operating.

 How about you?
 How modern are you and your practice?